dpuelz/FoundationsOfScienceI/README.md

 ## Grading

 - 30% in-class, closed book quizzes on lunch lectures.
-- 30% discussion participation, course engagement, homeworks (inluding reflection papers)
+- 30% discussion participation, course engagement, homeworks (inluding reflection papers).
-- 40% final oral exam
+- 40% final oral exam.

+## Main Readings:

+- The Feynman Lectures on Physics (FLP), including Six Easy Pieces (SEP) by Richard Feynman
+- The Biggest Ideas in the Universe (BIU) by Sean Carroll

+## Topic 1: What is Science?